SAP-samples/teched2025-IN162/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 DescriptionS
+# Exercise 2 - Exercise 2 DescriptionPG

 In this exercise, we will create...